isomerpages/nparks-railcorridor/pages/FAQs Temporary Closure of Rail Corridor (South).md

 <h4>5.
 When did the closure start?</h4>
 <p>The closure started in November 2025 as part of phased trail improvement
 works.
-From 2 March 2026, a section of the Rail Corridor (indicated in red) from Blk 138 Jalan Bukit Merah to Spooner Road will be closed to facilitate the access of heavy construction vehicles for the improvement works.
+From 2 March 2026, a section of the Rail Corridor (indicated in red) from Henderson Road to Spooner Road will be closed to facilitate the access of heavy construction vehicles for the improvement works.
 This closure is part of the ongoing improvement works for the Rail Corridor.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/RC South/FAQ_4.png">